Vomitadyo/AREC570_test/README.md

 iam a lost a bit

+Read me for 570 test kkkkkkkk